kenSpicer/ken-s-notebook/README.md

 Today is Friday, April 24, 2026.
 Work around house while waiting to update O.S. to Kubuntu26.04.
 No lessons completed.
 Today is Saturday, April 25, 2026.
 Waiting to update to Kubuntu 26.04.
 No lessons completed.
 Today is Sunday, April 26, 2026.
 Tomorrow is update day.
 Today, no lessons completed.
+Monday, April 28, 2026.
+Unable to update system today.
+Must wait until next week.
+No lessons completed.
+Today is Tuesday, April 29, 2026.
+Spent day learning to use latest version of Kate.
+No lessons completed.